 These are recommended books, blogs, and movies for an undergraduate finance audience.
 Most items such as audio and video features and market microstruture are publicly available.
 Some are only available to enrolled students.
 Each class has specific lecture slides provided on the course LMS.
-My technical notes to supplement those slides and support a wide range of finance courses are provided in Introduction to Finance Analytics.
+My technical notes to supplement those slides and support a wide range of finance courses are provided in this booklet.

 This list is rather short because I only add books that I have read personally and I think are worth taking time away from something else to read.